CalAIM at HPSM

 All other newly identified members must be Medi-Cal members.
-Medi-Cal members with a Kaiser assigned PCP need to seek ECM services through Kaiser.
 CareAdvantage members do not qualify for ECM.

 Medi-Cal members must fall into one of the following populations of focus to be eligible for services:

-- Adults (21 or older) with one or more serious mental health or substance use disorders (SUD):
+- Adults (21 or older) with serious mental health and/or substance use disorders (SUD) with:

-- At least one complex social risk factor influencing health.
+- At least one complex social risk factor influencing health AND

-- Pregnant or postpartum OR two emergency department visits for SUD in the last 12 months OR high risk for overdose, suicide or institutionalization OR using crisis and urgent services as primary source of care.
+- Pregnant or postpartum OR two emergency department visits or hospital stays for SUD in the last 12 months OR high risk for overdose, suicide or institutionalization OR using crisis and urgent services as primary source of care.

 - Adults (21 or older) living in the community at risk for long term care (LTC) institutionalization:

-- Presence of qualifying factors for long term care currently or imminent without wrap around care OR who require lower-acuity skilled nursing.
+- Presence of qualifying factors for long term care currently or imminent without wrap around care OR who require lower-acuity skilled nursing AND

-- Actively experiencing at least one complex social or environmental factor influencing their health (including, but not limited to, needing assistance with ADL, access to food, access to stable housing, living alone).
+- Actively experiencing at least one complex social or environmental factor influencing their health (including, but not limited to, needing assistance with ADL, access to food, access to stable housing, living alone) AND

 - Able to reside continuously in the community with wraparound supports.

-- Adults (21 or older) at risk for avoidable hospital or ED utilization (formerly high utilizers):
+- Adults (21 or older) at risk for avoidable hospital or ED utilization (formerly high utilizers) with:

 - Five or more emergency department visits within a 6-month period that could have been avoided AND/OR

-- Skilled nursing facility resident at least 60 days.
+- Been a SNF resident at least 60 days.